 Each of the executive officers of Burlington and four of the managers of Burlington hold equity positions in Burlington.
 A subsidiary of Burlington acts as the General Partner to the Partnership and manages our investments and performs administrative services for us and earns certain fees that are either paid by the properties financed by our mortgage revenue bonds or by us.
 Another subsidiary of Burlington provides on-site management for some of the Residential Properties that underlie our mortgage revenue bonds and each of our MF Properties and earns fees from the property owners based on the gross revenues of these properties.
-The owners of the limited-purpose corporations which own two of the Residential Properties financed with mortgage revenue bonds and taxable property loans held by the Partnership are employees of Burlington.
+The owners of the limited-purpose corporations which own two of the Residential Properties financed with mortgage revenue bonds and taxable property loans held by the Partnership are employees of Burlington who are not involved in the operation or management of the Partnership and who are not executive officers or managers of Burlington.
 Because of these relationships, our agreements with Burlington and its subsidiaries are related-party transactions.
 By their nature, related-party transactions may not be considered to have been negotiated at arm's length.
 These relationships may also cause a conflict of interest in other situations where we are negotiating with Burlington.